About The Authors

 Robert H. Moore

-Robert Moore has been a colleague of Jack Bogardus for a quarter of a century.
-Robert worked for Alexander & Alexander from 1977 to 1995 and served as a Senior Vice President of Alexander & Alexander Services Inc., as well as Chairman and President of A&A Government and Industry Affairs Inc. In 1985 he was elected President of the National Association of Insurance Brokers and from 1989 to 1993 he served as Chairman of that organizations Past Presidents Advisory Council.
+Robert Moore was a colleague of Jack Bogardus for a quarter of a century.
+He worked for Alexander & Alexander from 1977 to 1995 and was simultaneously Senior Vice President, Corporate Relations, Alexander & Alexander Services Inc. in New York City, and Chairman & President of A&A Government and Industry Affairs Inc. in Washington, D.C.
+In 1985, Robert was elected President of the National Association of Insurance Brokers and from 1989 to 1993 served as Chairman of that organization’s Past Presidents’ Advisory Council.

-Commissioned a US Army officer, he taught at the Military Academy at West Point and was an Associate Professor on the graduate faculty at the University of Maryland.
+Robert earned a Bachelor’s degree from Davidson College, a Master’s from the University of North Carolina–Chapel Hill, and a Doctorate from the University of Wisconsin-Madison.
+Commissioned as a U.S. Army officer, he taught at the U.S. Military Academy at West Point and was a tenured Associate Professor on the graduate faculty at the University of Maryland.